 “Why is Cybersecurity Important?” is a question many business owners and organizations attempt to answer today.
-Not long ago cybersecurity was considered a job for tech guys so it was delegated to IT staff.
+Not long ago, cybersecurity was considered a job for IT staff alone.
 Today cybersecurity is everyone’s job.

 In 2019 cybersecurity is among the top priorities for any company.

 Organizational executives know that cybersecurity is critical for business operations and processes.
-It is included during budget planning and allocation in an attempt to acquire the best cyber defenses available.
+The importance of cybersecurity is a primary theme during budget planning and allocation.
+Companies attempt to acquire the best cyber defenses available.

-Just implementing simple security tools like firewalls and antiviruses is not effective today because threats have grown in scope, sophistication, and strategy.
+Just implementing simple security tools like firewalls and antiviruses is not sufficient today because threats have grown in scope, sophistication, and strategy.

-It is essential to first understand the magnitude of cybercrime before we discuss why cybersecurity is so vital in today.
+It is essential first to understand the magnitude of cybercrime before we discuss why cybersecurity is so vital today.
 The following statistics will show that cybercrime is very rampant and that it is necessary to adopt robust cybersecurity measures.

-- Damages resulting from cybercrime are predicted they will have cost the world more than $6 trillion by the year 2021.
+- Damages resulting from cybercrime will cost the world more than $6 trillion by the year 2021.

-- Senior vice president and CTO of Cisco, Susan Wee, shared research which indicated 111 billion software development codes are produced every year.
+- Senior vice president and CTO of Cisco, Susan Wee, shared research which indicated the coders produce 111 billion software development codes every year.
 This introduces a massive number of potential vulnerabilities and will significantly cause an increase in zero-day exploits.
 They are estimated to reach one exploit every day by 2021 compared to a single one per week in 2015.

 - According to the FBI’s May tally in 2015, Business Email Compromise scams have cost businesses over $12.5 billion in the last four and a half years.